A topic from the subject of Organic Chemistry in Chemistry.

 Applications in Various Fields: The study of carbon compounds has wide-ranging applications, including:

 • Medicine: Developing new drugs and treatments for diseases.
+Many drugs are organic molecules designed to interact with specific biological targets.

 In conclusion, the study of carbon and its compounds is a fundamental aspect of chemistry that provides insights into the structure, reactivity, and applications of the vast majority of molecules found in our world.

-Experiment: The Combustion of Carbon
+Experiment: The Combustion of Methane

 Materials: